yvonniefan/php2650_project/index.md

 Those who survive to time 5 was *i* = 1, 2, 3, 4, 5, 6, people who died
 at time 5 was *i* = 6;

-Those who survive to 30 hours was *i* = 1, 2, 4, 5, people who died at
+Those who survive to time 30 was *i* = 1, 2, 4, 5, people who died at
 time 30 was *i* = 4;

 Those who survive to time 32 was *i* = 1, 2, 5, people who died at time